-SECTION 7 - COMPREHENSIVE ASSESSMENT PLANNING SYSTEM (CAPS)
+SECTION 8 - COMPREHENSIVE ASSESSMENT PLANNING SYOUTH SERVICESTEM (CAPS)

-The importance of a comprehensive assessment for Juveniles and their families who have been referred for Youth Services cannot be overstated.
-The Comprehensive Assessment Planning System sets the stage for the problem validation, service provision and the establishment of a helping relationship with both the Juvenile and the Juvenile's family.
+The importance of a comprehensive assessment for juveniles and their families who have been referred for Youth Services cannot be overstated.
+The assessment process sets the stage for the problem validation, service provision and the establishment of a helping relationship with both the juvenile and the juvenile's family.
 The assessment process includes information gathering and analysis to determine treatment needs.